-Congressman Randy Neugebauer proudly represents the 19th Congressional District of Texas, which stretches across 27 counties and includes the cities of Abilene, Big Spring, and Lubbock.
+Congressman Randy Neugebauer proudly represented the 19th Congressional District of Texas, which stretches across 27 counties and includes the cities of Abilene, Big Spring, and Lubbock, from 2003 to 2017.

-As one of the most conservative Members of Congress, Randy is a strong advocate for fiscal discipline, limited government, a strong national defense, and the preservation of traditional Texas values in Washington.
+As one of the most conservative Members of Congress, Randy advocated for fiscal discipline, limited government, a strong national defense, and the preservation of traditional Texas values in Washington.
 Randy’s legislative initiatives include eliminating wasteful federal spending, improving crop insurance, and supporting diverse domestic energy sources.
 He continues to work on legislation that will empower the constituents of the 19th Congressional District rather than creating more unsustainable entitlements.

 Randy’s support of conservative principles has been recognized by many groups and organizations.
 He has received the U.S. Chamber of Commerce Spirit of Enterprise Award, the Club For Growth Defender of Economic Freedom Award, and the Taxpayer’s Friend Award from the National Taxpayers Union.
 He has earned a 100% lifetime rating by National Right to Life.
 He has been recognized by National Journal as one of the six most conservative members of the U.S. House of Representatives.